Lead Generation, Lead Nurturing, News, Real Estate Business Planning, Real Estate CRM, Real Estate Marketing, Real Estate Teams

 Whether you’re a solo agent or you lead a team, you should also ask yourself how you can help your agents — and yourself — be more successful.
 You likely don’t want to be in front of the computer all day, bogged down by technology.
 Which solutions will help you be more productive, accountable and enable you to better prioritize leads?

 Make sure you can identify what’s driving growth in your business from lead sources to agent productivity.
-If you can’t, you need to reevaluate your tech stack in favor of a CRM that can help maximize your investment.
+If you can’t, you need to reevaluate your tech stack in favor of a real estate CRM that can help maximize your investment.

 Analyze the data